-The weighted average Carbon Intensity of the Financial Product and of MSCI World Total Return Net Index (the "Benchmark"), defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue.

-The weighted average Water Intensity of the Financial Product and of its Benchmark, represents the amount of water diverted for use by the organization from all sources, including but not limited to surface, ground, saltwater, and municipal.
+- The weighted average Carbon Intensity of the Financial Product and of its Benchmark, defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue. - The weighted average Water Intensity of the Financial Product and of the Benchmark, represents the amount of water diverted for use by the organisation from all sources, including but not limited to surface, ground, saltwater, and municipal.
 It includes cooling water.
 It is expressed in cubic meters and is provided by an external data provider.

-The Financial Product outperforms its Benchmark, on these sustainability indicators in order to promote the environmental characteristics described above.
+The Financial Product outperforms its Benchmark on these sustainability indicators in order to promote the environmental and/or social characteristics described above.